No-Knead Muesli Artisan Bread

 4.50 from 2 votes

-This simple no-knead Muesli Artisan Bread is a super hearty breakfast loaf.
-It combines everything you could want in a nutritious breakfast cereal together with your favourite chewy, crusty artisan bread!
+This beginner-friendly No-Knead Muesli Artisan Bread is packed with nuts, seeds, oats, raisins and added fibre.
+A hearty breakfast loaf, it combines everything you could want in a nutritious breakfast cereal together with your favourite rustic artisan bread.

 Keyword: artisan bread, bread, muesli, no-knead, nuts and seeds, raisins